ManticoreGamesInc/platform-documentation/src/references/custom_properties.md

 6. Click **Add Copied Custom Properties**.

 !!! note
-    Core will automatically copy-and-paste all of the custom properties of the original object when you duplicate it.
+    Core will automatically copy-and-paste all of the custom properties of the original object when it is duplicated.

 ## Referencing Custom Properties Through Script